Chris Hurd

 Chris Hurd (born November 30, 1980) is an American football coach and former player.
-He is a special teams analyst at Illinois.
+He is the Special Teams Coordinator at Illinois.
 He was previously a special teams analyst at Arkansas and before that was the Special Teams Coordinator and fullbacks and H-backs coach at Akron.

 Playing career

 Hurd played linebacker for North Texas from 1999 through 2003, while completing his degree in history, with a minor in criminal justice.
 After joining the team as a walk-on and redshirting in 1999, Hurd went on to earn a scholarship and become a four time letter-winner.
 He predominately played special teams and was a reserve middle linebacker in 2000 and 2001, and started at middle linebacker for his final two seasons.
 He was awarded the team’s Byron Gross Award (best linebacker) in both 2002 and 2003.
 Hurd was first-team All-Sun Belt, as well as the conference defensive player of the year, as a senior.